 When people watch the motivational videos of CT Fletcher they don’t realize that the right hemisphere of their brains (the creative and emotional one) is under a heavy attack.
 The editing of the video, the voice of CT and the music put you in a trance.
 The body begins production of happy substances, and the impossible looks possible.
 This opens you for the technical message of the video according to which overtraining is a homoerotic myth.

 Overtraining is not a myth.
 Training every day is fine when you are working on skills, but bicep curls are not a skill.
 They are an exercise that works the biceps.
-The biceps needs time to recover.
+The biceps need time to recover.
 That recovery is a cold biological process similar to gravity.
 It does not care about your wishes or virtues.
 Eventually, the lifter learns that when constant joint pain and soreness settle in.

 The reason why higher frequency is advertised so often is that it’s marketable and makes you feel like you are training harder, but in reality, you are either doing a bearable workout that can be performed daily or setting yourself for future failure.

 Contrary to popular belief, there is no magic around daily training.
-You can certainly achieve the same results with a less sessions.
-Often people who train every day just spread their current workload over the course of a week.
+You can certainly achieve the same results with fewer sessions.
+Very often people who train every day just spread their current workload over the course of a week.
 The process is similar to planning out your budget.
 There’s absolutely nothing wrong with that, but at the end of the week, the amount of work done is still the same.
 Does it really matter in the long run whether you did all the sets for the week in a day or saved a few for every training session?
 There are certain benefits to both methods.
 In the first case, you get the job done, go home and allow your central nervous system (CNS) to have a longer recovery.
 In the second case, you improve your CNS and body efficiency by rehearsing every day.
 The choice is yours, but the final outcome is pretty similar.
 It’s all about personal preference.

 At the end of the day, higher training frequency does not equal more growth nor more strength gains.
 You can certainly speed up the adaptation process with more training, but there’s a point beyond which you are simply wasting your time and risking regression due to injury or overall fatigue of the body and the central nervous system.